Tai-Hsien/3D_Printing/README.md

 In this instruction, we will demonstrate how to

- - Export the digital file (STL file) from iTero (Step 1),
+ - Export the digital file (STL file) from iTero (Step 1)
  - 3D print those files (Steps 2-4)
- - Process the digital file to be printable using Meshmixer (Optional Step),
+ - Process the digital file to be printable using Meshmixer (Optional Step)

 # Equipment and Software
  - 3D printer: RayShape Shape 1+ (stereolithography)